 Doctor Anywhere is a regional tech-led healthcare company headquartered in Singapore.
 The company's mission is to improve healthcare outcomes across Southeast Asia.
 With a strong network of established healthcare providers and experienced doctors, Doctor Anywhere's digital platform enables users to manage their health easily and effectively through the Doctor Anywhere mobile app.
 Users can consult a licensed local doctor anytime, anywhere, and get medication delivered to their doorsteps within hours.
 Medical history, health reports, and other documents are stored in-app for easy access.
-Doctor Anywhere now serves more than one million, and growing, users on its online and offline platforms.
+Doctor Anywhere has strong penetration in its domestic market, Singapore, and is gaining traction in Thailand and Vietnam.